No Data Corruption & Data Integrity in Cloud Hosting

 No Data Corruption & Data Integrity in Semi-dedicated Hosting

-We've avoided any risk of files getting damaged silently since the servers where your semi-dedicated hosting account will be created use a powerful file system known as ZFS.
-Its key advantage over alternative file systems is that it uses a unique checksum for each and every file - a digital fingerprint that's checked in real time.
-As we keep all content on multiple SSD drives, ZFS checks whether the fingerprint of a file on one drive corresponds to the one on the remaining drives and the one it has stored.
-In the event that there's a mismatch, the bad copy is replaced with a good one from one of the other drives and considering that it happens instantly, there is no chance that a corrupted copy could remain on our website hosting servers or that it could be duplicated to the other hard disks in the RAID.
-None of the other file systems work with this type of checks and furthermore, even during a file system check following an unexpected power loss, none of them will discover silently corrupted files.
-In contrast, ZFS won't crash after a power loss and the continual checksum monitoring makes a lenghty file system check unneeded.
+We've avoided any chance of files getting corrupted silently as the servers where your semi-dedicated hosting account will be created use a powerful file system known as ZFS.
+Its basic advantage over alternative file systems is that it uses a unique checksum for each file - a digital fingerprint which is checked in real time.
+Since we save all content on a number of NVMe drives, ZFS checks whether the fingerprint of a file on one drive matches the one on the other drives and the one it has stored.
+If there is a mismatch, the damaged copy is replaced with a healthy one from one of the other drives and considering that this happens in real time, there is no chance that a damaged copy can remain on our web hosting servers or that it could be copied to the other hard drives in the RAID.
+None of the other file systems use such checks and in addition, even during a file system check following an unexpected blackout, none of them can detect silently corrupted files.
+In contrast, ZFS won't crash after a power failure and the regular checksum monitoring makes a lenghty file system check unneeded.